“The difference since partnering with CM.com is night and day.”

 Like many other businesses, the COVID-19 pandemic has presented challenges and opportunities for Robiquity and Tom is positive about the questions it’s forcing businesses to ask themselves.

 “Robiquity made the conscious decision not to let anyone go.
 The positive aspect of it is that it strengthened the whole team ethic.
-We had the foresight to recognise that the pandemic was probably going to accelerate the need for automation-type technologies.
+We had the foresight to recognize that the pandemic was probably going to accelerate the need for automation-type technologies.

 “Now and in the future, there's going to be a lens on certain businesses that says, ‘Why are we working like this?
 Why on Earth are we asking people to get in a car, drive to an office to perform highly repetitive, mind-numbing tasks, only to get back into their car and sit in traffic in order to get home again at the end of the day?’